vscode-restructuredtext/docs/articles/configuration.rst

       pip install doc8

-.. note:: Latest steps on how to install Python and sphinx, please refer to `this article
+.. note:: Latest steps on how to install Python and Sphinx, please refer to `this article
    <https://docs.readthedocs.io/en/latest/getting_started.html#in-rst>`_ .